The Programmers Guide To Kotlin - The Class & The Object

 Class Members – Methods & Properties

-Of course, as well as constructors and init blocks a class can have properties and methods and so far we haven't said much about them,
+Of course, as well as constructors and init blocks, a class can have properties and methods, and so far we haven't said much about them,

-There isn't much to say about methods - you simply define a function within a class and call it using the usual dot notation.
+There isn't much to say about methods – you simply define a function within a class and call it using the usual dot notation.
+Every method receives a this variable, which behaves like an extra system provided parameter set to reference the current instance.
+In Kotlin this works much as it does in Java and other languages, see Chapter 10 for an in-depth discussion.

 There are a few things to say about properties, however.
-Properties can be read/write or read only as declared using var or val.
+Properties can be read/write or read-only as declared using var or val.

-Properties declared using var have default getters and setters and those declared using val have only a getter i.e. val properties are read only.
+Properties declared using var have default getters and setters and those declared using val have only a getter i.e. val properties are read-only.

 Notice that a class cannot have a simple field, i.e. a variable that is directly accessible without the use of a getter or setter.
 All variables defined within a class declaration are properties.